citusdata/citus_docs/get_started/concepts.rst

 Schema-based sharding
 ---------------------

-With schema-based sharding, the schema becomes the logical shard within the database and also denotes the tenant.
+Available since Citus 12.0, schema-based sharding is the single database, shared database model, the schema becomes the logical shard within the database and also denotes the tenant.
 Query changes are not required and the application usually only needs a small modification to set the proper `search_path` when switching tenants.
 Schema-based sharding is an ideal solution for microservices, and for ISVs deploying applications that can't undergo the changes required to onboard row-based sharding.

 Benefits: